ajilraju/ajilraju/README.md

 ### Hi there 👋

-Here are some idea about me
+Here are some stuff about me

 - 🔭 I’m currently working as Happy SysAdmin.
 - 🌱 I’m currently learning Linux in deep and networking.